 Production facilities have many tricks and methodical processes to ensure that rugged designs come out ready to be shipped to the field with all standards met.
 Between manufacturing systems with little to no errors and testing equipment that can ensure the quality of equipment, industrial operations can take confidence in the durability and reliability of their devices.

-Afterwards, quality assurance checks using advanced software-to-hardware testing and simulations determine the integrity of each piece.
-If something triggers a concern, for example a failed electrical test, then in-house x-ray machines can examine the inner structures of computing interfaces for potential rough spots.
+Afterward, quality assurance checks using advanced software-to-hardware testing and simulations determine the integrity of each piece.
+If something triggers a concern, for example, a failed electrical test, then in-house x-ray machines can examine the inner structures of computing interfaces for potential rough spots.
 Devices differ on initial tests, but x-ray machines are common tools for low-impact assessments of damage across forms.

 Vibration tables use a sliding scale of frequencies, which introduce increasingly intense and faster vibrations, to measure exactly how far the attached device can go.
 When the device unscrews or cracks or whatever other malfunction shows, that is its frequency upper limit.

 Shock chambers frequently include vibration elements as well.
 However, they tend to be large enclosed areas with an automated weighted arm that drops with increasing force and power.
 These shocks occur when the dropped arm smashes the surface on which the device rests.
 A too-powerful shock can rip a device in half, much like a ground shock can cause a foundation to separate.
 These tests have a range of forces, from jackhammer pounds to artillery and earthquakes.